Last updated: 24 May 2022

 The must-have essentials of house painting equipment is a good paint roller.
 I recommend a really solid roller handle made by Wooster.
 It’s not even the most expensive you can buy it’s somewhere in the mid-range but it’s nice and solid and it spins easily.
 And as long as you keep it clean you can use this over and over.

-There’s a couple of companion pieces you’re going to want to go with this.
-First of all, you’re going to need a roller cover.
-I like these Super Fab roller covers made by Wooster.
-And then also you’re gonna want a five-gallon bucket with the roller grit.
-A lot of people want to roll out of a rolling pan.
-They don’t hold enough paint they’re too easy to step on.
+It’s important to have a few companion pieces to go along with the paintbrush.
+You’ll need a roller cover, and I recommend the Super Fab roller covers made by Wooster.
+Additionally, you’ll want to use a five-gallon bucket with a roller grid.
+Rolling out of a rolling pan isn’t recommended because they don’t hold enough paint and are too easy to step on.

 Multi-purpose Painters Tool